 This is a core equity income fund.
 It has a value tilt and will invest globally – including in emerging markets - in large to mega-cap stocks.
 Managers Helge Skibeli, Sam Witherow and Michael Rossi aim to achieve a superior yield, without sacrificing growth.
 With the aid of a huge global team of analysts, they filter down the whole global market to a portfolio of 40-90 stocks.

-They were joined by co-manager Michael Rossi in January 2023.
-Michael joined JPM in 2019, having previously worked at HSBC Global Asset Management.
-He holds a Masters in Finance from the London School of Economics and Political Science, and a first-class Bachelor’s degree in Economics and Finance from the University of Exeter.
+Michael Rossi is an Associate and portfolio manager within the J.P.
+Morgan Asset Management International Equity Group in London.
+Since joining the firm in 2019, he has been a member of the Global Core Portfolio Management Team, focusing on income mandates.
+Before J.P.
+Morgan, Michael worked at HSBC Global Asset Management.
+He holds a Master’s in Finance from the London School of Economics and Political Science and a BSc in Economics and Finance from the University of Exeter.

 Investment process